 Each and every graduand present was called forward and named.

 My part came about half-way through the proceedings, and feeling a bit sweaty, I too walked on the ancient cobbled flagstones, and tried not to stumble and fall!

 We were guided to the left-hand side of the platform and expected to walk in a continuous procession.
-I managed to pass by The Music Producer, “The Tall Young Gentleman” and my brother – The Book Writer – who were waving profusely, and grinning away!

 The Ushers once again adjusted our robes, as my hood was rather alarmingly beginning to slip down, and off my shoulders!